marv0/marv0.github.io/pages/about.md

 ### About Me

-Hello, world!👋

-I'm Marvin Ogot, an entrepreneur and software engineer based in Nairobi, Kenya.
-Beyond that, I am a devoted believer and proud Christian, guided by my faith in every aspect of my life.
+Hello, world!👋 I'm Marvin Ogot, an entrepreneur and software engineer based in Nairobi, Kenya.
+Beyond that, I'm a devoted believer and proud Christian, guided by my faith in every aspect of my life.

 Welcome to my [blog](/)!